housecurve/housecurve.github.io/docs/appnotes/roon.md

 This app note will demonstrate room correction using HouseCurve and the [convolution](https://help.roonlabs.com/portal/en/kb/articles/dsp-engine-convolution) feature of Roon's DSP Engine.

+For an introduction to room correction, please read the [overview](../tuning/equalization.md#what-is-equalization--room-correction).
+To learn more about taking measurements with HouseCurve please see the usage [documentation](../usage/USAGE.md).

 ## What you need